 Kathmandu Durbar Square

-Kathmandu Durbar Square is an ancient royal palace where King Prithvi Narayan Shaha ruled the country after Nepal United.
-Before Nepal united, there were Malla kings who ruled.
+Kathmandu Durbar Square is an ancient royal palace where King Prithvi Narayan Shah ruled the country after Nepal was United.
+Before Nepal united, Malla kings ruled.
 Kathmandu Durbar Square is also known as Basantapur Durbar.
-After the Hanumana statue was kept here, they started to say Hanuman Dhoka royal palace.
+After the Hanumana statue was kept here, they started to call the Hanuman Dhoka royal palace.
 The Kathmandu Durbar Square is a big square where visitors can spend at least two hours seeing things.
 There are many things to see and know about history, culture, and religion.

-The Kastamandap is a historical building that was built in the twelve century.
+The Kastamandap is a historical building that was built in the twelfth century.
 It was made out of a single colossal tree and named Kastamandap.
-This building has two meanings Kasta(wooden) and Mandap (structure).
-This building had given the name Kathmandu.
-In the beginning, it was the shelter for the people that had been changed to Gorakhnath Temple (Hindu Temple).
+The building has two meanings: Kasta(wooden) and Mandap (structure).
+This building gave the name Kathmandu.
+In the beginning, it was a shelter for the people, but it was later changed to Gorakhnath Temple (Hindu Temple).

-The big white building here is the royal palace from where the king used to rule the country.
+The big white building here is the royal palace, from which the king used to rule the country.
 It is a museum now.
-Gaddhi Baithaik is joined with it, which was made in 1908 AD by Chandra Samser Rana (One of the Rana Prime ministers).
-This building was used to visit the public and visit the living goddess (Kumari) by the king.
-There are some beautiful yards for different propose of the Royal family inside this building.
+Gaddhi Baithaik is joined with it, which was made in 1908 AD by Chandra Samser Rana (one of the Rana Prime ministers).
+The king used this building to visit the public and the living goddess (Kumari).
+There are some beautiful yards for different proposals of the Royal family inside this building.

 Taleju is one of the Hindu goddesses to whom people sacrifice animals.
 Goddess Taeju is the family goddess of the Nepalese royal family.
 It was made in the fifteenth or sixteenth centuries.
-The temple's main door is permanently closed except one day of the year.
-During the biggest festival of Nepali Hindus in November, one day will open the main entrance and sacrifice fifty-four buffalos and fifty-four goats.
+The temple's main door is permanently closed except on one day of the year.
+During the biggest festival of Nepali Hindus in November, one day, the main entrance will be opened, and fifty-four buffalos and fifty-four goats will be sacrificed.
 There are hundreds of visitors on this day.

 Kumari is a young virgin lady who is considered a living goddess.
 The living goddess is the form of the goddess Taleju.
 This system was started in the eighteenth century by King Jaya Prakash Malla.
 Usually, a young lady with specific criteria will be chosen as the living goddess.
 When the lady has the time for menstruation, they will change into another lady as the goddess.
 For more detail, the tour guide will briefly detail this area and the sites.